Packing up your picnic or campsite?

 So what should you do with your leftover propane cylinders?

 Orange Drop to the rescue!

 The Orange Drop program provides collection cages for single-use propane cylinders at 85 provincial parks.

-This means campers can properly dispose of their propane cylinders before heading for home!
+That’s right — you can properly dispose of propane cylinders before heading home!

 To dispose of an empty propane cylinder, just find an Orange Drop disposal unit within the park, and deposit your single-use propane cylinder through the hole at the top.